 If you are reading this and have ever wondered, here’s an answer; those who wait until marriage to have sex are normal.

 They have the same feelings, same emotions and desires and sexual drive.
 The difference is in the choices they make.

 Here’s where it often gets interesting.

-Some people don’t believe they can control their sex drive.
+Some of us don’t believe we can control their sex drive.

-They don’t understand or accept that some of our actions either fire up or cool down our sexual drives.
+That means we don’t understand how some of our actions either fire up or cool down our sexual drives.

 Mathew 25 talks about the five foolish virgins and the five wise virgins.

-I won’t get into it but the reason the five foolish virgins missed the bridegroom was because they did not carry enough oil to last their journey.
+I won’t get into the depths of it; but the reason the five foolish virgins missed the bridegroom was because they did not carry enough oil to last their journey.

 In the same way, the reason we miss it and fall into sexual sin is because we act as if we are only taking a short purity walk.